sayefdeen/reading-notes401/class-06.md

 3. How does the repository pattern compare with an ORM?

+- ORM handles objects while Repository pattern doesn’t.

+- The ORM is an implementation detail of the Repository.
+The ORM just makes it easy to access the DB tables in an OOP friendly way.

 4. When making a repository/facade, what flexibility do you gain?

 - provide a simple interface to a complex subsystem.
 The application of design patterns often results in a lot of small classes which makes subsystems more flexible and customizable